 The catalyst for this transformation is the large-scale redevelopment by MODA of the former Coal Yard on the north side of the railway line – the Sackville Regeneration Area – and the continued redevelopment of the Conway Street Area.
 Hundreds of new residents will come to live within easy walking distance of this proposed hub.

 For many of these newcomers, the nearest convenience shops will be those in Sackville Rd adjacent to the Salvation Army.
 It’s clear that many new residents would benefit from easy access to community facilities in the proposed Community Hub.

 Similarly, as the redevelopment of the Conway Street industrial area moves west from the redevelopment of the Furniture Village warehouse, incoming residents will benefit from a transformation of this rundown end of Conway Street.

 An imaginative urban design and a combination of modest public and private sector investment could transform the area into a focal point for local residents.

 A Sackville Road – Conway Street Community Hub Group was formed in summer 2017 involving most local stakeholder organisations.
 Ideas for improvement include:

-Since summer 2017 the Group has had three meetngs
+Since summer 2017 the Group has had four meetings

-It includes 8 stakeholder organisations and businesses and has worked with Forum architects to produce the first sketch schemes now on display.
+It includes 8 stakeholder organisations and businesses and has worked with Forum architects to produce sketch schemes.

-The Group now includes the owner of the Decon factory who wishes to redevelop his site and is looking for an alternative location which will enable the expansion of the business.
-We are also contacting the Council Housing Department which own all the other land in the Hub
+The Group includes the owner of the Decon factory who wishes to redevelop his site and is looking for an alternative location to expand the business.
+We are also contacting the Council Housing Department which own all the other land in the Hub.